-OVERVIEW: Ameriprise Financial is committed to grant making that creates “positive change” in the communities across the U.S. This includes not only meeting “basic needs” but also supporting “community vitality.”
+OVERVIEW: Ameriprise Financial commits to grantmaking that creates “positive change” in communities across the U.S. This includes not only meeting “basic needs” but also supporting “community vitality.”

-IP TAKE: Ameriprise Financial’s philanthropic giving focuses on opportunities to support and improve U.S. communities.
-Performing arts, including theater, is a well-regarded aspect of this giving because of the importance the corporation places on “cultural enrichment.”
+IP TAKE: Ameriprise Financial’s philanthropy prioritizes opportunities that support and improve U.S. communities.
+Performing arts funding, including that for theater, is a well-regarded aspect of this giving because of the importance the corporation places on cultural enrichment.

-First, some geographic logistics that flow right out of that sentiment: If you’re looking for a grant from Ameriprise Financial, your best bet is to be creating theater within 30 miles of Boston, Chicago, Green Bay (WI), Las Vegas, Minneapolis, New York, Phoenix, Portland (OR), or Providence (RI).
-If you’re not in one of those geographic zones, it doesn’t exclude you (see some recent theater grants below), but it does make it all the more critical to make sure you’re hitting the bulls-eye with Ameriprise Financial’s arts-giving mission.
+Ameriprise imposes geographic restrictions on its grantmaking: the best bet for grant seekers looking for a grant from Ameriprise Financial is to create music experiences within 30 miles of Boston, Chicago, Green Bay (WI), Las Vegas, Minneapolis, New York, Phoenix, Portland (OR), or Providence (RI).
+Projects and organizations outside one of those geographic zones are not necessarily excluded (see some recent theater grants below), but it does make it all the more critical to create a project that aligns with Ameriprise Financial’s arts-giving mission.

 Ameriprise Financial’s community betterment has two principle areas of focus: Meeting Basic Needs and Supporting Community Vitality.
 It further breaks down Community Vitality into two program areas: Community Development and Cultural Enrichment.
 Within Cultural Enrichment—which is where theater resides—Ameriprise Financial prioritizes: Arts education, Access for underserved populations, and “Diverse artists and performances that spark topical community conversations.”